 Engineering Design Process Used to Develop APC Propellers

-APC propeller development uses a proprietary PC based CAD-CAM system.
+APC propeller development uses a proprietary PC based CAD-CAM software.
 The software is specifically tailored for model and UAV propeller design and manufacture.
-This system has been undergoing continuous development and improvement for over two decades.
+This specialized software allows APC to design, analyze, and manufacture all propellers in-house at our California facility.
+The system has been undergoing continuous development and improvement for over three decades.
+The first version of the software came on line in 1989.

 APC propellers are injection molded using a pair of mold halves.
-CNC milling machines are used to create the molds.
-The design of the computer software used to define airfoils, and the resulting CNC motion, dominantly reflects parting line driven requirements.
-The parting line must be very precise and continuous around the entire perimeter of the mold cavity to allow precision molding of the very thin airfoils used on many of the APC propellers.
+CNC milling machines are used to accurately machine the molds, aka tooling.
+The APC computer software, used to define airfoils, blade shape and the resulting CNC motion, dominantly reflects parting line driven requirements.
+The parting line must be very precise and continuous around the entire perimeter of the tooling cavity to allow precision molding of the very thin airfoils used on many APC propellers.

 The airfoils may have arbitrary shapes defined with either tabular data (splined cubic fits) or analytical functions typically used for NACA airfoils.
 The airfoil shapes may vary with span.
 Capability exists to smoothly “splice” together widely different airfoil shapes.
 The dominant basis for the primary airfoil shape used in most APC propellers is similar to the NACA 4412 and Clark-Y airfoils, except the leading edge is somewhat lower.
 Also, the aft region is somewhat thicker.
 This alters the zero-lift angle by approximately one degree and provides greater lift without having to twist the blade more.
 Most blades have some washout near the tip.
 For applications where Mach number effects become significant near the tip, either pitch washout or camber reduction are used to minimize Mach drag rise.